Glyochi/LLLM-serving/inference-server/README.md

 # Building .engine files
 ## Requirements
-- Custom Docker image built with dependencies installed on it `/tensorrtllm_backend/tensorrt_llm/example/{model_family}/requirements.txt`
+- Custom Docker image built with dependencies installed on it
+    - `/tensorrtllm_backend/tensorrt_llm/example/{model_family}/requirements.txt`
+    - or `/tensorrtllm_backend/tensorrt_llm/example/models/core/{model_family}/requirements.txt`
+    - depending on the branch
 - Model checkpoint downloaded from huggingface (git clone with lfs).
 Not the raw one from huggingface-cli
 - Engine files built from that model inside the customer container
     - There's instruction on how to convert hf checkpoint to triton consumalbe (.onnx?) and then convert to .engine files in `Tensorrtllm_backend/tensorrt_llm/examples/{model_family}/README.md`